Indigenous Knowledge for Effective Education Program

 Indigenous Knowledge for Effective Education Program (IKEEP) at the University of Idaho prepares and certifies culturally responsive Indigenous teachers to meet the unique needs of Native American students in K-12 schools.
 IKEEP scholars are part of a teaching cohort committed to innovation in indigenous education.

-The benefits of becoming part of this program include:
+The benefits of IKEEP participation include:

-- Full Tuition Support
+- Tuition support

-- Out-of-state Tuition Waiver (MOU tribal members)
+- Out-of-state tuition waiver (MOU tribal members)

-- Assistance with Books & Laptop
+- Assistance with books & teaching materials

 Teacher Preparation Support